3Hren/blackhole/doc/tutorial.md

   * [Sinks](sinks.md);
   * [Formatters](formatters.md).

-The most common words on Blackhole usage you can find in ["Common usage"](common-usage.md) article.
-Also there you can find some information on opaque methods of logger usage.

 Now we recommend you to examine our next example on logging to the files.

 ## Log into the files with rotation